Finland: Transport

 Finland's road system is utilized by most internal cargo and passenger traffic.
 The annual state operated road network expenditure of around €1 billion is paid for with vehicle and fuel taxes which amount to around €1.5 billion and €1 billion, respectively.
 Among the Finnish highways, the most significant and busiest main roads include the Turku Highway (E18), the Tampere Highway (E12), the Lahti Highway (E75), and the ring roads (Ring I and Ring III) of the Helsinki metropolitan area and the Tampere Ring Road of the Tampere urban area.

-The main international passenger gateway is Helsinki Airport, which handled about 21 million passengers in 2019 (5 million in 2020 due to COVID-19 pandemic).
-Oulu Airport is the second largest with 1 million passengers in 2019 (300,000 in 2020), whilst another 25 airports have scheduled passenger services.
+The main international passenger gateway is Helsinki Airport, which handled about 15.3 million passengers in 2023.
+Another 26 airports have scheduled passenger services.
 The Helsinki Airport-based Finnair, Blue1, and Nordic Regional Airlines, Norwegian Air Shuttle sell air services both domestically and internationally.

 The Government annually spends around €350 million to maintain the 5865 km network of railway tracks.
 Rail transport is handled by the state-owned VR Group.
 Finland's first railway was opened in 1862, and today it forms part of the Finnish Main Line, which is more than 800 kilometers long.
 Helsinki opened the world's northernmost metro system in 1982.

 The majority of international cargo shipments are handled at ports.
 Vuosaari Harbour in Helsinki is the largest container port in Finland; others include Kotka, Hamina, Hanko, Pori, Rauma, and Oulu.
 There is passenger traffic from Helsinki and Turku, which have ferry connections to Tallinn, Mariehamn, Stockholm and Travemünde.
 The Helsinki-Tallinn route is one of the busiest passenger sea routes in the world.
-By passenger counts, the Port of Helsinki is the third busiest port in the world.